janeteneto/DevEnvironments/MonolithDeployment.md

 sudo systemctl status mongod
 ````

-And if the script was properly done, MongoDB is active and running.
+And if the script was properly done, MongoDB shows as active and running.